Receiving this notification from Unicount means that the court rejected your application to register a company.

 If you cannot obtain consent you can either re-apply via the link in the email with a different name or change your EMTAK (field of activity) code to be within a NICE class that is not protected by the trademark.

 Some of our clients have successfully done that to obtain their desired business name.
-Company’s EMTAK code would later change automatically based on actual primary source of revenue shown in company’s annual accounts.
-This would not trigger any automatic reconsiderations by the court and company name would most probably not be challenged by the trademark holder.
+The company’s EMTAK code would later change automatically based on the actual primary source of revenue shown in the company’s annual accounts.
+This would not trigger any automatic reconsiderations by the court and the company name would most probably not be challenged by the trademark holder.
 They might challenge the use of the trademark though if you are marketing in one of the protected classes.